MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 3. You can now automatically extract and save information from a *collection* of structured files that share a similar layout—such as invoices or tax documents—that are in a SharePoint document library.
 This lets you compose several models into a single model and extract specific table item information.

-   The collection name is saved to a dedicated column in the document library where the model is applied, allowing you to distinguish different file layouts processed by the same model.
+   The collection name is saved to a dedicated column in the document library where the model is applied, which allows you to distinguish different file layouts processed by the same model.

    In addition, the extracted table information is saved to a specified list and associated with the uploaded file for easy viewing or for additional business process automation.